 At first instance, I thought the episode reflected the obsession of social media to get likes but its more than that, about social justice.
 It also reflected what a society can become if it applies such methods but what if instead of the society voting, you had the government determine your score?
 In al honesty, I believed it to be just science fiction but I was wrong.
 If you don’t know already China is implementing a Social Credit system or a behavior rating system where citizens can be rewarded or punished according to their scores.
 The government or the state determines the scores, not society.

 While the government hasn’t made the specific methodology used to calculate scores public, one’s ranking can fall for both major and minor infractions.
 Serious violations include drunk driving, embezzlement, and fraud.
 Much smaller violations that result in a lowered score include playing too many video games; spreading “fake news,” especially related to terrorist attacks, or refusing military service, will also lower one’s score.
 Sometimes people are declared “dishonest” for committing infractions the government doesn’t believe they’re truly sorry for.

-The well-behaved citizens obtain rewards, and the less well behaved get reprimanded and benefits and opportunities are taken away.
-For example, a citizen with a low score is not allowed to travel by plane or train but is able to improve the score by donating money to the government and perform community service.
+The well-behaved citizens obtain rewards, and the less well-behaved get reprimanded and benefits and opportunities are taken away.
+For example, a citizen with a low score is not allowed to travel by plane or train but is able to improve the score by donating money to the government and performing community service.
 Within the rating system, surveillance also plays a role in determining whether or not something happened.
-There are cameras everywhere documenting the happening through the day.
-The facial recognition software effectively identifies any trouble maker.
+There are cameras everywhere documenting the happening throughout the day.
+The facial recognition software effectively identifies any troublemaker.